siriusctrl/UniPublic/CS/week5.md

   - Out of order segment could be dropped at any time if necessary, therefore, when we response the rwnd size, we don't consider the out-of-order sequence.

 - Deadlock
-  - Once the rcwd becomes 0, the sender won't send and receiver won't receive.
+  - Once the rwnd becomes 0, the sender won't send and receiver won't receive.

     - Sender starts persist timer, periodically send **ZeroWindowProbe** segments.